 The Volvo XC90’s smart interior comes packed with plush materials and high-tech features but its infotainment system isn’t quite as easy to use as in some alternatives

 The Volvo XC90 has a stylish, minimalist interior.
 The heating and ventilation functions are controlled through the slick nine-inch portrait infotainment screen so there’s no need for a myriad of switches and knobs on its slick centre console.
 A single rotary dial that controls the stereo volume and a few buttons for the heated windscreens are all the physical controls you’ll have to fiddle with.

 The brushed-metal trim and soft-touch plastics on the dashboard and doors feel suitably upmarket but a few hard plastics around the gear selector feel a little less sturdy than those in an Audi Q7.

 Even entry-level XC90 Momentum cars come with metal dashboard inserts, mood lighting on the doors and dashboard and a set of plush, supportive leather seats.
-Sporty R-Design cars come with sports seats, gloss-black dashboard trims and a black fabric roof lining while Inscription versions have classy walnut trim – both feature a 12.3-inch display in place of conventional dials.
+Sporty R-Design cars come with sports seats, gloss-black dashboard trims and a black fabric roof lining while Inscription versions have classy walnut trim instead.

 The XC90 takes a simple, minimalist approach to interior design and looks pretty fab inside as a result